antoinewaugh/aunit/README.md

 2016-09-09 09:06:49,088 CRIT    THERE WERE NO NON PASSES
 ```

 You'll notice the `aunit build` command is run prior to running the test.
-This is because the HelloWorldTest.mon has a project dependency on `UnitTest` which an be seen on line 9 after the `//@Depends` annotation.
-Any time a dependent project(s) files have changed `aunit build` must be run to ensure the tests run against the latest project codebase.
+This is because the HelloWorldTest.mon has a project-level dependency on the `UnitTest` project (the same is true for any *TestEvents*).
+By default, the UnitTest bundle is injected when running *TestEvents* and so it is optional to specify it in the //@Depends.
+If a *TestEvent* contains user-level project dependencies, changes must be built with the `aunit build` command proior to running `aunit test` to ensure the tests are run against the latest codebase.

 Changes to TestEvent.mon files and single file dependency references, however, do not require a rebuild prior to running the `aunit test` command.

+For information on defining user-level project dependencies please see *Defining custom project-level dependencies*.

-# Test Events & Test Build Process
+# TestEvents & Test Build Process

-## Test Event Signature
+## TestEvent Signature

-A test event is any *.mon file which matches the aunit test event template - that is, it contains all of the following annotations:
+A *TestEvent* is any *.mon file which matches the aunit *TestEvent* template - that is, it contains all of the following annotations:

     * //@Depends
     * //@Test           (multiple permitted)